 This tool provides the procedures for conducting the non-permanence risk analysis and buffer determination required for Agriculture Forestry and Other Land Use (AFOLU) projects.
-The tool sets out the requirements for project proponents, implementing partners and validation/verification bodies to assess risk and determine the appropriate risk rating.
+The requirements for project proponents, implementing assess risk and details. assess risk and determine the appropriate risk rating.